TaiwoEnoch/React-Redux-group-project/README.md

 # 📖 Space Travelers' Hub <a name="about-project"></a>

 **Space Travelers' Hub**  is an application that provides commercial and scientific space travel services.
-The application allow users to book rockets and join selected space missions.
+The application allows users to book rockets and join selected space missions.

 ### 🛠 Tech Stack <a name="tech-stack"></a>